Sayrix/Ticket-Bot-Docusaurus/docs/oldDoc/config.md

 		"status": "online" // online, idle, dnd, invisible set to online if the type is STREAMING },

-	"maxTicketOpened": 0, // The number of tickets the user can open while another one is already open.
-Set to 0 to unlimited /*
+	"maxTicketOpened": 0 // The number of tickets the user can open while another one is already open.
+Set to 0 to unlimited }
-	Whether or not to minimizing the tracking data that are being sent Enabling this will cause the telemetry to only send the software version and node version */
-	"minimalTracking": false
-}

 ```

 ## Change some embeds